carhartl/helm-chart-playground/README.md

 - We're not supposed to evaluate pods in the `kube-system` as well as the `housekeeping` namespace, where the service is deployed to.
 - We're not supposed to evaluate init containers.

-### Distribution

-The implementation is supposed to be distributed as a Helm chart.
-The chart is available in the `charts` directory, but isn't released (releasable) to a repository yet.

 ### Alternatives